DevEdozie/DevEdozie/README.md

 # Michael Ojiakor
 **Mobile Developer (Android & Cross-Platform)**

-I am a versatile Mobile Developer specializing in **Android and cross-platform technologies (KMP, CMP, Flutter)** with expertise in **Kotlin, Java, and Dart**.
-I focus on designing and building scalable, user-centric mobile applications using modern tools like **Firebase, Room, Retrofit, and Jetpack Compose**.
-I’m passionate about creating seamless user experiences, optimizing performance, and developing apps that solve real-world problems.
+Versatile Mobile Developer specializing in Android and cross-platform technologies (KMP, CMP, Flutter), with expertise in Kotlin, Java, and Dart.
+Skilled in building scalable, user-focused applications and integrating robust backends with Firebase and REST APIs.
+Known for delivering innovative solutions that enhance user experience, with proven success in contributing to apps surpassing 10k+ downloads.

 ---